StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Other Iteration 7
+a cover of a song and it consists of harmonica solo melody over acoustic rhythm guitar chords. passionate and emotional.
+The recording is noisy and in mono. a cover of a rock song and it consists of harmonica solo melody over acoustic rhythm guitar chords. passionate and emotional.
+The recording is noisy and in mono.
 [Go to Prompt 1](#prompt1)

 ![Other 7 Waveform](iterations1/other_7_waveform_spectrogram.png)